Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Discussion and Conclusion

 Note that we did not cover some of the single-argument contribution functions that have been proposed in previous works; examples are: \begin{enumerate*}[label=\roman*)] \item \emph{language independence}~\cite{DBLP:conf/ifaamas/AnaissyDVY25}, intuitively: changing the symbols used for arguments while retaining their relationships and initial strengths does not affect their final strengths; \item \emph{faithfulness}~\cite{DBLP:journals/ijar/KampikPYCT24}, roughly and in different variants: the effect of (small) changes to a contributor's initial strength have an effect on the topic's final strength that is somewhat consistent with the computed contribution score. \end{enumerate*} This is motivated by the need to keep the scope manageable while maintaining somewhat interesting results.
 Clearly, language independence is trivially satisfied by all of our contribution functions, and based on what we know from the results in~\cite{DBLP:journals/ijar/KampikPYCT24}, faithfulness is primarily interesting for the gradient-based contribution function case.
 Still, we hope that the study of principles in the literature that we do not cover can reveal further interesting results in the future.
 Also, we admit that some of the results we have obtained, in particular with respect to directionality, are rather mundane; let us claim that some mundane results are difficult to avoid when carrying out comprehensive principle-based analyses.

 More broadly, our work can be considered a contribution to the \emph{principle-based} study of formal argumentation, somewhat analogous to for example~\cite{van2017principle,Baroni:Rago:Toni:2019}, which focus on principles for abstract and gradual semantics, respectively.
-Also, like most works focusing formal aspects of argumentative explainability, we examine the effects of how changes to argumentation graphs affect the inferences we draw from them; accordingly, our results contribute to the study of \emph{argumentation dynamics} (cf.~\cite{doutre-argument} for a survey).
+Also, like most works focusing on formal aspects of argumentative explainability, we examine the effects of how changes to argumentation graphs affect the inferences we draw from them; accordingly, our results contribute to the study of \emph{argumentation dynamics} (cf.~\cite{doutre-argument} for a survey).

 Future work may extend our results in different directions.
-For example, one may provide a principle-based analysis that also considers the case of cyclic QBAGs, or one could define and study additional partition contribution functions that determine relative contributions of disjoint sets of arguments and are based on power indices other than the Shapley value (for which we have defined such function).
+For example, one may provide a principle-based analysis that also considers the case of cyclic QBAGs to broaden the applicability beyond acyclic graphs, or one could define and study additional partition contribution functions that determine relative contributions of disjoint sets of arguments and are based on power indices other than the Shapley value (for which we have defined such function).